Eventfulness of form

 ![]() |

-Savage opted to run his bungalow along the ridge defining the site (running south-to-north) which, among other things, allowed him to impart feelings of grandeur to the building as viewed from the approach path (the plain quality of the main gable roof form is on this facade relieved by a trio of cross-gabled bays stepping the building dramatically out into the landscape).
-The house (photo above) is evidently designed to emphasize horizontal lines and proximity to ground, thus standing in marked contrast to the more vertical, Victorian-era buildings characteristic of town (c.f. next photo).
+Savage opted to run his bungalow along the ridge defining the site (running south-to-north) which, among other things, allowed him to impart feelings of grandeur to the building as seen from the approach path (the plain quality of the main gable roof form is on this facade relieved by a trio of cross-gables that step the building dramatically into the landscape).
+The house (photo above) is evidently designed to emphasize horizontal lines and proximity to ground, thus standing in marked contrast to the more vertical, Victorian-era buildings characteristic of town (cf. next photo).

 ![]() |

-Savage took full advantage of the upland site to generate long front and rear facades for his new bungalow.
-Fitting the house intimately onto the site, he contrived a shallow oblong - just two compact rooms and a tiny circulation corridor for the back (northern) half of the building, which he deepened somewhat at the southern end, so as to accommodate a 'summer tea room' that functioned as a porch with a garden door.
-This addition to the building width is gained by jogging the building's footprint outwards and slightly lifting the roof-line.
-The cross-gabled frontage is consistent with traditional Tudor-era buildings common in Savage's native England, an attribute he transformed masterfully into two roofed bays book-ending a welcoming verandah (see second photo below).
-This verandah, its substantial roof resting comfortably on top of two tall tapered stone pillars crowned by trios of short, chunky timber posts, impressively dresses the ridge.
+Savage took advantage of his upland site to generate long front and rear facades for the bungalow.
+Fitting the house intimately to the site, he contrived a shallow oblong - just two compact rooms and a small circulation corridor for the back (northern) half of the building, which he deepened somewhat at the south end to accommodate a rear porch with a garden door that also served as a "summer tea room".
+This addition to building width is gained by jogging the footprint outwards and slightly lifting the roof-line.
+The cross-gabled frontage is consistent with traditional Tudor-era buildings common in Savage's native England, an attribute that he transformed masterfully into two roofed bays book-ending a welcoming verandah (see second photo below).
+This verandah, with its substantial roof resting comfortably on two tall tapered stone pillars that are crowned with trios of short, chunky timber posts, impressively dresses the ridge site.

 ![]() |